 - Our favourite part of the Shanghai Summer School by far is definitely the visit to the World’s 2nd Tallest Building – the Shanghai Tower, together with a night boat ride on the mighty HuangPu River.
 The view of the famous Shanghai Bund by night is out of this world!

-- Standing in the stadium surrounded by 80,000 fans donning the colours of their beloved football club, listening to the deafening cheers for their favourite footballers – an experience you cannot leave Shanghai without!
+- Participants in our Classic Programme get to stand in the Shanghai stadium surrounded by 80,000 fans donning the colours of their beloved football club, listening to the deafening cheers for their favourite footballers – an experience you cannot leave Shanghai without!
 Did you know that Tevez and Oscar from the Shanghai SIPG Football Club are the highest paid athletes in the world?